NLPReViz/emr-vis-web/README.md

 2. You must have node.js and its package manager (npm) installed.
 You can download them from [http://nodejs.org/](http://nodejs.org/) or get them using your favourite package manager.
 For example, if you are on a Mac and have homebrew installed, run `$ brew install node`.

 3. We use the [Apache Tomcat](http://tomcat.apache.org/) server to deploy the app.
 On a Mac with homebrew you may use `$ brew install tomcat` to get it.

+4. We have separate repository for our backend service.
+Visit [emr-nlp-server](https://github.com/trivedigaurav/emr-nlp-server) for more.

 ### Clone emr-vis-web